|Arnold Maloney: Born in 1888, Arnold was among Naparima's first graduates.

 |George Anthony Edoo, LLB: 1942.
 George was born in 1926 and grew up in San Fernando.
 He passed away in 2013.
 At age 11, he won one of four available scholarships to Naparima.
 He made a lifelong working career in the nation's Justice department, culminating as Ombudsman and Appeal Court judge.|

 James Lee Wah, LLD: 1952.
 A pupil of Ralph Laltoo, imbued with a similar passion for the English masters, James was a pillar at Naps for many years, in the role of Vice-Principal, master of English Literature, and nationally-recognized dramatic arts director and promoter. in 2012, his alma mater UWI recognized his contributions with an honorary doctorate.

 Sir Trevor McDonald: 1960.
 Radio broadcaster at Naparima's Blue Circle Network, Trinidad's 610, and the UK's Independent TV, Trevor was knighted in 1999 for his contributions to British journalism.
 He has also published several titles.

 Ralph Maraj: 1969.
-Nationally-renowned actor, writer, teacher, and political figure, Ralph is the Minister of External Affairs in the present government.
+Nationally-renowned actor, writer, teacher, and political figure, Ralph was the Minister of External Affairs in the TT government of the 80's.

 |Brinsley Samaroo, PhD: Brins is a beloved figure among his contemporaries, a history scholar and chronicler of the Indian history of Trinidad, long-time professor at University of the West Indies, and former minister of the national government.
 In 2014, Brinsley was awarded the Chaconia Gold medal for public service.|